drsandro/jellyfin-plugin-intros/README.md

 This is a plugin built with DotNet that can download flashy intros from vimeo.com for your movies.
 With this fork, you can use your custom videos from vimeo.com.
 Just set the vimeo-Video-ID (i.e. https://vimeo.com/<b>443404335</b>) in the settings of this plugin.
 </p>

+##Install
+Download https://github.com/drsandro/jellyfin-plugin-intros/raw/master/Jellyfin.Plugin.Intros.dll and place it in a subdirectory of your plugins-directory (i.e. /var/lib/jellyfin/plugins/CustomIntros/)
 ## Build Process

 1. Clone or download this repository